Categories

 This function takes as input an interface element that will have to be captured.

-In the example above, we select a SPAN with an "id" equal to "cwos".
+In the example above, a SPAN is selected with an "id" equal to "cwos".

 The verification function will perform the comparison considering both parameters as strings; and accepts regular expressions.